varuntirumalareddy/k3s-cluster/README.md

 - [ ] bring a **positive attitude** and be ready to learn and fail a lot. _The more you fail, the more you can learn from._
 - [ ] run the cluster on bare metal machines or VMs within your home network &mdash; **this is NOT designed for cloud environments**.
-- [ ] have Debian 12 freshly installed on 1 or more AMD64/ARM64 bare metal machines or VMs.
+- [ ] have Ubuntu Server 22.04 freshly installed on 1 or more AMD64/ARM64 bare metal machines or VMs.
 Each machine will be either a **control node** or a **worker node** in your cluster.
 - [ ] give your nodes unrestricted internet access &mdash; **air-gapped environments won't work**.
 - [ ] have a domain you can manage on Cloudflare.
 - [ ] be willing to commit encrypted secrets to a public GitHub repository.